mkirby42/PyISRU/posts/how_long_to_mars_base.md

 Figure 1: Available Fleet Size.
 Cargo ships (green) dominate the fleet composition due to their higher production line capacity and shorter build times.
 Crew ships (blue) grow more slowly, constrained by a single production line.
 Tankers (orange) cycle rapidly but stabilize at a relatively flat 35 ships, bounded by their mission lifespan.

 Notice the sharp drops in crew and cargo ship numbers every 780 days—these are the Mars launch windows, when available ships are dispatched en masse to Mars.
 The first launch window sees a fleet of 13 crew and 101 cargo ships using 182,400 tons of fuel.
 This initial group will transport 520 people and 10,100 tons of cargo to the Martian surface.
 By the sixth launch window the fleet has grown to 39 crew and 312 cargo ships using 561,600 tons of fuel.
 The first group of returning ships will need 182,400 tons of fuel to return to Earth.
-Splitting this in to the 3.54:1 ratio of oxygen to methane fuel ratios we get 142,100 t of LOX and 40,200 t of CH4.
+Splitting this into the 3.54:1 oxygen-to-methane ratio yields approximately 142,100 tons of LOX and 40,200 tons of CH₄.

 Fuel delivery does not start as the bottleneck in this configuration, but after the early years the fleet size begins to move ahead of the fuel delivery rate.